SoftwareHeritage/swh-deposit/README.md

 ### Edit-IRI - The Atom Entry Edit IRI

-This is the endpoint to change a 'partial' deposit in regards of metadata.
+This is the endpoint to change a `partial` deposit in regards of metadata.
 In particular:
 - replace existing metadata (and archives) with new ones
 - add new metadata (and archives)